prominenceai/deepstream-services-library/docs/overview.md

 ---

 ## Pad Probe Handlers
-Pipeline components are linked together using directional ["pads"](https://gstreamer.freedesktop.org/documentation/gstreamer/gstpad.html?gi-language=c) with a Source Pad from one component as the producer of data connected to the Sink Pad of the next component as the comsumer.
-Data flowing over the coponent's pads can be monitored and inspected using a Pad-Probe with a specific Handler function.
+Pipeline components are linked together using directional ["pads"](https://gstreamer.freedesktop.org/documentation/gstreamer/gstpad.html?gi-language=c) with a Source Pad from one component as the producer of data connected to the Sink Pad of the next component as the consumer.
+Data flowing over the component’s pads can be monitored, inspected and updated using a Pad-Probe with a specific Handler function.

 There are three Pad Probe Handlers that can be created and added to either a Sink or Source Pad of most Pipeline components excluding Sources, Taps and Secondary GIE's.
 1. Pipeline Meter - measures the throughput for each source in the Pipeline.
 2. Object Detection Event Handler - manages a collection of [Triggers](/docs/api-ode-trigger.md) that invoke [Actions](/docs/api-ode-action.md) on the occurrence of specific frame and object metadata.
 3. Custom Handler- allows the client to install a callback with custom behavior.

+See the [Pad Probe Handler API](/docs/api-pph.md) reference section for additional information.

 ### Pipeline Meter Pad Probe Handler
 The [Meter Pad Probe Handler](/docs/api-pph.md#) measures a Pipeline's throughput for each Source detected in the batched stream.
-When creating a Meter PPH, the client provides a callback funtion to be notified with new measurements at an interval specified by the client.
-The notification includes the average frames-per-second over the last interval and over the current session, which can be stoped and new session started at anytime.
+When creating a Meter PPH, the client provides a callback function to be notified with new measurements at a specified interval.
+The notification includes the average frames-per-second over the last interval and over the current session, which can be stopped with new session started at any time.

 ### Object Detection Event Pad Probe Handler
 The Object Detection Event (ODE) Pad Probe Handler (PPH) manages an ordered collection of **Triggers**, each with an ordered collection of **Actions** and an optional collection of **Areas**.
 Triggers use settable criteria to process the Frame and Object metadata produced by the Primary and Secondary GIE's looking for specific detection events.
 When the criteria for the Trigger is met, the Trigger invokes all Actions in its ordered collection.
 Each unique Area and Action created can be added to multiple Triggers as shown in the diagram below.
 The ODE Handler has n Triggers, each Trigger has one shared Area and one unique Area, and one shared Action and one unique Action.